ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators-docker.md

 ## Prerequisites

-You will need to be able to run `docker` commands locally, the easiest way is to install[Docker Desktop](https://docs.docker.com/desktop/)
+You will need to be able to run `docker` commands locally, the easiest way is to install [Docker Desktop](https://docs.docker.com/desktop/)

 ## Getting Started